 Find an Experienced Agent

-Finding an experienced agent is key to locating the perfect home in a hot market.
+experienced agent is key to locating the perfect home in a hot market.
 They’ll be able to locate the best homes and go to bat for you when it comes to negotiating the price.
 Make sure you interview your agent before working with them.
 You don’t want to get into the buying process before you find out just how inexperienced your agent actually is!

 If you’re buying in a seller’s market, you definitely want to make sure you have a pre-approval letter.
 Many offers on homes will turn into bidding wars, and you’ll have the upper hand if you can prove that you can get funding on the property.
 It shouldn’t take too much of your time to get pre-approved.
 A simple call to your lender should do the trick!